Qualitative Research Examples: Four Studies That Show The Work

 In this piece

 Qualitative research examples are most useful when they show the reasoning, not just the output.
-A team at Unilever doesn't greenlight a new fabric care line because a survey said 68% of respondents want "fresher scent."
-They greenlight it because six weeks of in-home diary entries showed that "freshness" meant something different in Mumbai than in Milan, and that difference changed the formulation brief.
+A global home care brand doesn't greenlight a new fabric care line because a survey said 68% of respondents want "fresher scent."
+It greenlights the line because six weeks of in-home diary entries showed that "freshness" meant something different in Mumbai than in Milan, and that difference changed the formulation brief.
+The examples below trace that same logic across four methods, each matched to the kind of question it answers best.

 Key Takeaways